dwslab/jRDF2Vec/README.md

   -graph /data/src/test/resources/sample_dbpedia_nt_file.nt
 ```

-> Embeddings will be generated in the folder from where you ran the command.
+> Embeddings will be generated in the folders `walks` and `python_server` from where you ran the command.

 ### Build

+A new docker image is automatically built and published to the GitHub Container Registry by a [GitHub Actions workflow](https://github.com/dwslab/jRDF2Vec/actions/workflows/publish-docker.yml):

+* The `latest` image tag is updated everytime a commit is pushed to the `master` branch
+* A new image tag is created for every new release published following the scheme `v0.0.0`

 From source code: